gitlabhq/gitlabhq/doc/administration/high_availability/alpha_database.md

 ### Preparation

 The recommended configuration for a PostgreSQL HA setup requires:
+* A minimum of three consul server nodes
 * A minimum of two database nodes
   * Each node will run the following services
     * postgresql -- The database itself
     * repmgrd -- A service to monitor, and handle failover in case of a master failure
+    * consul -- Used for service discovery, to alert other nodes when failover occurs
 * At least one separate node for running the `pgbouncer` service.
-  * This is recommended to be on the same node as your `gitlab-rails` service(s)

 #### Required information

 * Network information for all nodes
   * DNS names -- By default, `repmgr` and `pgbouncer` use DNS to locate nodes
   * IP address -- PostgreSQL does not listen on any network interface by default.
 It needs to know which IP address to listen on in order to use the network interface.
 It can be set to `0.0.0.0` to listen on all interfaces.
+It cannot be set to the loopack address 127.0.0.1
   * Network Address -- PostgreSQL access is controlled based on the network source.
 This can be in subnet (i.e. 192.168.0.0/255.255.255.0) or CIDR (i.e. 192.168.0.0/24) form.
 * User information for `pgbouncer` service
   * Default username is `pgbouncer`.
 In the rest of the documentation we will refer to this username as `PGBOUNCER_USERNAME`